 Proprietary Funds - There are two proprietary funds that are used to account for business-type activities provided through the Organization.
 A business account was established to record activities financed primarily by conferences, management services and other non-grant related activities.
-In addition the Illinois Law Enforcement Alarm System Foundation was created.
-The Foundation is a tax-exempt organization under section 501 (c) (3) of the Internal Revenue Code and any contributions received is tax deductible under section 170 of the code and is not a private foundation.
+In addition, the Illinois Law Enforcement Alarm System Foundation was created to fund increased training and exercises for Illinois law enforcement agencies, to further the education and to sharpen skills of police officers, sheriff's deputies, and other law enforcement personnel with regard to Homeland Security.
+The Foundation is a tax-exempt organization under section 501 (c) (3) of the Internal Revenue Code and any contributions received are tax deductible under section 170 of the code and is not a private foundation.
+The Organization's Forms 990, Return of Organization Exempt from Income Tax, for tax years ending 2010, 2011 and 2012 are subject to examination by the IRS, generally for three years after they were filed.